dtyago/mimir-ai/README.md

 6. **Access:** Open http://localhost:8000 in your browser

 **Benefits:**
+- ✅ SQLite 3.45.1 pre-compiled and ready
 - ✅ All dependencies pre-installed
-- ✅ SQLite compatibility handled automatically
 - ✅ Data persists between container restarts
 - ✅ Consistent development environment

-**⚠️ Note:** GitHub Codespaces is not recommended due to SQLite version limitations.
-Use local DevContainer or Docker Compose instead.
+- ✅ No system-level SQLite conflicts

+🚫 **Do NOT use GitHub Codespaces** - it has SQLite 3.34.1 which is incompatible with ChromaDB requirements.

 ### Option 2: Docker Compose
 For a quick Docker-based setup: